samuelgja/ggtype/docs/functions/createRouter.md

 Creates a new router instance for handling server actions and client actions.
-The router manages bidirectional communication between server and client, supporting both HTTP stream and WebSocket transports.
+The router manages bidirectional communication between server and client, supporting HTTP, HTTP stream, and WebSocket transports simultaneously.
 It handles action execution, error handling, and response management with timeout support.
 Server actions can call client actions and wait for their responses, enabling full bidirectional RPC communication.